jonathancraddock/mootparadox_grav/pages/03.outdoors/my-first-season-of-wild-swimming/item.md

 There's a rule of thumb that suggests one minute per degree.
 It's a useful guide, but treat it as a starting point - not a target.
 With temperatures in the mid teens you can stretch it out a bit.
 In colder temperatures, keeping an eye on your watch may be wise, because the cold can creep up fast.

 ![north-tyne-3](north-tyne-3.jpg "north-tyne-3")
+*Upstream, in the North Tyne*

 You'll need to accept that it's not like getting into a swimming pool.
 The thing is, you'll soon learn to embrace that chill, and then start to enjoy the buzz.
 After a few dips, you'll be forced to admit that all the nutcases who were banging on about wild swimming were actually onto something!

-> The water is always pure and very cold -- so cold that it was said to be certain death
+> The water is always pure and very cold -- so cold that it was said to be certain death to attempt to cross.
+We, however, know of several who have performed the feat and are still alive to tell the tale."

 ![upper-coquetdale-book](upper-coquetdale-book.jpg "upper-coquetdale-book")

 Step away from the pool and give it a try.
 Combine it with a hike and get yourself out into some truly wild spots.

 ![chollerford-sunset](chollerford-sunset.jpg "chollerford-sunset")
+*Swimming off into the sunset*

 After two full seasons of outdoor swimming (one in a wetsuit and one without) and now well into the third (so far, without) I'll summarise the kit I've found useful.